liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

     for improvements.
 There are also many repos, but the main one is [liferay-portal](http://github.com/liferay/liferay-portal)

-3. [Forums](http://forums.liferay.com): It’s where our community gets together to share ideas, discuss, and collaborate.
+3. [Forums](http://forums.liferay.com): It's where our community gets together to share ideas, discuss, and collaborate.
 Go ahead and ask your questions and help others ask theirs.